NUDelta/dtr-web/README.md

 You probably won't need to do this too often, but you won't be able to deploy without your SSH key added.

 **Deploying:**
+You can make all of your changes and deploy to the server from your local setup.

 1. Make sure you don't track further changes to the mup.json (will screw others up).
 Use `git update-index --assume-unchanged mup.json`

-2. Update the `app` property in `mup.json` to point to your current DTR directory.
+2. Update the `app` property in `mup.json` to point to your current local working DTR directory.
 3. `mup deploy` to deploy!

 TODO: We need to test if emails are working properly.